-The net assets of the group reduced by \$2.1 million in the period 1 July 2017 to 30 June 2018.
+The net assets of the group reduced by \$2.1 million in the period 1 July 2018 to 30 June 2019 as a result of non-cash impairments on petroleum properties.
 The significant underlying movements resulted from the following items:

-o Impairment of oil and gas assets of \$1.38 million.
+o Impairment of oil and gas assets of \$3.16 million.

-Amortisation of production assets \$0.5 million.
+Amortisation of production assets \$0.69 million.